mstallmo/agentic-protos/README.md

 The client will:
 1. Call `SayHello` to get a greeting
 2. Call `GetCounter` to check the current counter value from the database
-3. Call `IncrementCounter` with a value of 1
+3. Call `IncrementCounter` with various values to update the counter
-4. Call `IncrementCounter` with a value of 5
-5. Call `GetCounter` again to see the updated counter value
+4. Call `GetCounter` again to see the updated counter value

 Since the counter is stored in SQLite, its value persists between server restarts.
 Each time you run the client, the counter will continue to increment from its previous value.